 Nail clippers are highly preferred rather than scissors or tearing the nail off with your hand.

-The clipper will ensure the toenail gets cut without creating any room for an ingrown toenail compared to using scissors.
+The clipper will ensure the toenail gets cut without creating any room for an ingrown toenail compared to scissors.

 Wear shoes that ensure excellent comfort